grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/_index.md

      > **Note:** This change allows Mimir clients to keep sending requests without needing to specify a tenant ID, even though multi-tenancy is now enabled by default.

-## (Optional) Use the new, simplified configuration method

-In version 3.0.0, we've made several improvements to the Mimir configuration:

-- You can override individual properties without having to copy the entire `mimir.config` value to your values file.
-  Specify properties you want to override under the `mimir.structuredConfig` section and they will be merged with the default `mimir.config`.
-- You can move secrets outside the Mimir configuration via external secrets and environment variables.
-You can use environment variables to externalize secrets from the configuration file.
-- Finally, storing the configuration in a ConfigMap which greatly improves visibility into exactly what is changing which each release.

-See [Example migrated values file](#example-migrated-values-file) for an example on migrating an example values file.

 ## Example migrated values file

-Below is an example values file compatible with version 2.1.0 of mimir-distributed.
-This file demonstrates a few things:
+The example values file is compatible with version 2.1 of the mimir-distributed Helm chart, and demonstrates a few things:

-- All four caches are enabled and have been scaled according to the cluster's needs
+- All memcached caches are enabled.
-- The default pod security policy is disabled
+- The default pod security policy is disabled.
-- ServiceMonitors are enabled
+- ServiceMonitors are enabled.
-- Object storage credentials for block storage have been specified directly in the `mimir.config` value.
-The unmodified part of the default `mimir.config` are omitted for brevity, even though in a real 2.1.0 values file they needed to be included.
+- Object storage credentials for block storage are specified directly in the `mimir.config` value.
+  > **Note:** The unmodified parts of the default `mimir.config` are omitted for brevity, even though in a valid 2.1 values file they need to be included.

 ```yaml
 rbac: